silverstripe/silverstripe-registry/README.md

 ### Defining the data

 Each registry is a list of a single type of DataObject.
-These DataObject definitions must implement the RegistryDataInterface and the getSearchFields abstract function, so:
+These DataObject definitions must implement the `RegistryDataInterface` and the `getSearchFields` abstract function.

+Here's an example of what a staff member definition might look like:

 	class StaffMember extends DataObject implements RegistryDataInterface {
-		static $db = array(
+		public static $db = array(
 			'Name' => 'Varchar(255)',
 			'PhoneNumber' => 'Varchar(50)'
 		);

 		public function getSearchFields() {
 			return new FieldList(
 				new TextField('Name'),